Andrew A. Dahl, MD, FACS

 - While anyone can get glaucoma, some people are at greater risk.

-- The two main types of glaucoma are open-angle glaucoma, which has several variants and is a long duration (chronic) condition, and angle-closure glaucoma, which may be a sudden (acute) condition or a chronic disease.
+- The two main types of glaucoma are open-angle glaucoma, which has several variants and is a long duration (chronic) condition, and angle-closure glaucoma, which may be either a sudden (acute) condition or a chronic disease.

 - Damage to the optic nerve and impairment of vision from glaucoma are irreversible.